Assistant Water Resources Specialist I/II

 Ideal Training and Education:

-• Equivalent to a Bachelor's degree from an accredited college or university with major course work in Management Information Systems, Computer Science, Business Administration or a related field.
+• Equivalent to a Bachelor's degree from an accredited college or university with major course work in public administration, political science, business administration, administration of justice or a related field. • Specialized training in the security field, law enforcement, military, or a related field is preferred.

 Substitution: